Aeroduel/server/docs/WebSockets.md

 Fields:

 - `status`: `"waiting" | "active" | "ended"`.
-- `timeRemaining`:
-    - Intended to be the number of seconds left when `status === "active"`.
-    - May be `null` or omitted as an implementation placeholder.
 - `scores`: One entry per plane currently joined in the match:
     - `planeId`: Unique ID for the plane.
     - `playerName` (optional): Display name.